Jimmy Hare

 James H. Hare (3 October 1856 – 24 June 1946) was an English photojournalist active between 1898 and 1931.
 He was the leading photographer during five major wars, and was the driving force behind Collier's becoming a large circulation magazine.
 Among other conflicts he covered, he photographed the Mexican Revolution (1910-20).

 Early life

-Hare was born in London to George Hare, who, after a successful cabinet making business, becomes a successful camera manufacturer.
+Hare was born in London to George Hare, who, after a successful cabinet making business, became a successful camera manufacturer.
 Hare attended St. John's College in London.
 He voluntarily left after one year and became an apprentice in his fathers camera shop.

-In 1879, Hare and his father have a disagreement when he told his father that they should begin making smaller hand-held cameras, which were just becoming technologically feasible.
+In 1879, Hare and his father had a disagreement when he told his father that they should begin making smaller hand-held cameras, which were becoming technologically feasible.
 Hare left his father's business to work for another London firm.
 On 2 August that year Hare married Ellen Crapper with whom he had five children.